Extinction (Star Trek: Enterprise): Reception

 "Extinction" was first aired on September 24, 2003, on UPN within the United States.
 It received a 2.5/4 percent share of the television audience, meaning that it was seen by 2.5 percent of all households, and 4 percent of all households watching television at the time of the broadcast.
 It was viewed by approximately four million viewers, making it the lowest viewed episode of season three at this point.

 Michelle Erica Green reviewed the episode for TrekNation, saying it was a typical "crewmembers transform into scary aliens" episode.
 She compared it to similar episodes from elsewhere in the Star Trek franchise such as "Genesis" from Star Trek: The Next Generation and "Threshold" from Star Trek: Voyager.
 She had hope for a twist in the story, but instead found the ending of the episode "superfluous" and "sanctimonious".
-She did praise Jolene Blalock for "keeping T'Pol credible and sympathetic", and Linda Park and Scott Bakula for the scenes in which they played the transformed versions of their characters.
+She praised Jolene Blalock for "keeping T'Pol credible and sympathetic", and Linda Park and Scott Bakula for the scenes in which they played the transformed versions of their characters.